whaleloop/waterdna/README.md

 		- `npm install -g serverless`
 	2) Install Dependencies
 		- `npm i`
+		- `sls dynamodb install`
 	2) Login into serverless framework with your AWS credentials
 		- get your credentials from Kendrick
 		- `sls config credentials --provider aws --key KEY --secret SECRET`
+		- `sls login` and create an account if you don't have one
+	3) setup .env.yml
+		- get file from kendrick

 - # Invoke Function Locally
 	1) `sls invoke local -f NAME_OF_FUNCTION`